intel-comp-saude-ufes/2024-2-P1-sleep-deprivation-classification/README.md

 - 2: Use only open eye data
 - 3: Use both data

-Results were saved in a models.zip folder, containing all models trained and csv file regarding both training and test metrics.
+Results were saved in a [models folder in Google drive](https://drive.google.com/drive/folders/1-5ioMPVPNmCraM51pQUYAllmzydI2IpC?usp=drive_link), containing all models trained and csv file regarding both training and test metrics.

 ## Results